Creating a Conference Poster

 - Prepare an “elevator speech”: Jot down 2-3 sentences that clearly and concisely summarize what your poster is about and why it is important.
 Practice your speech before the session so that you will be prepared when people come by to learn about your work.
 Remember to avoid technical jargon, and show enthusiasm!

 Note: Your work may qualify for inclusion in MacEwan's institutional repository, Research Online at MacEwan (RO@M).
-Send a copy of your poster along with the name and date of the conference where it was presented and the names of any faculty members who advised the work to email@example.com for consideration.
+Send a copy of your poster along with the name and date of the conference where it was presented and the names of any faculty members overseeing your work to email@example.com for consideration.